KDE/digikam-doc/asset_management/organize_find.rst

 .. metadata-placeholder

-   :authors: - Gilles Caulier <caulier dot gilles at gmail dot com>
+   :authors: - digiKam Team (see Credits and License for details)

    :license: Creative Commons License SA 4.0